Esukhia/bonltk/README.md

-# Natural Language Toolkit for Boyig (BoNLTK)
+# Natural Language Toolkit for Bokey (BoNLTK)
-> BoNLTK aims to provide out of the box support for various NLP tasks that an application developer might need for Boyig (TIbetan) language.
+> BoNLTK aims to provide out of the box support for various NLP tasks that an application developer might need for Bokey, Tibetan language.

 ## Install